FACT-Finder-Web-Components/documentation/markdown/en/core-result-dispatcher.md

 * `productCampaign` - special

 These **topics** are dispatched in the current execution order.
-For example the `campaigns` are dispatched before the `asn`, but it's **not** recommended to rely on this order.
+For example the `campaigns` are dispatched before the `asn`, but it is **not** recommended to rely on this order.

 Use `addCallback` instead.